fenok/react-router-typesafe-routes/README.md

 In a lot of cases you can get away with that.
 However, at the time of this writing it breaks on complex scenarios like this: `/test/:id(\\d+)?`.
 It likely will improve, but what if we want to fix it right now?
 What if we want more precise typing on parsed params?

-In that case we can completely override inferred type with our own:
+In that case we can completely override inferred type with our own.
+Note that it's your responsibility to sync this type with the actual path string.

 ```typescript
 const myRoute = route(path("/test/:id(\\d+)?", { id: param.number.optional }));